KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

 The Fourier theorem directly leads to a reconstruction algorithm by simply digitizing everything: compute the 1D FFT transform of the projections for every angle, fill the 2D FFT image by interpolation between the radial 1D FFT profiles, and compute the inverse 2D FFT to obtain the original distribution.

 Obviously, this will only work if we have enough data.
 Every projection produces a central line through the origin of the 2D frequency space.
-We need to have an estimate of the entire frequency space, so we need central lines over at least 180 degrees (more is fine but redundant).
-Figure [40](#fig:jnproj_sino) shows clinical raw emission data acquired for tomography.
+We need to have an estimate of the entire frequency space, so we need central lines over at least 180 degrees (more is fine but redundant). [](#fig:jnproj_sino) shows clinical raw emission data acquired for tomography.
 They can be organized either as projections or as sinograms.
 There are typically in the order of 100 (SPECT) or a few hundreds (PET) of projection angles.
 The figure shows 9 of them.
 During a clinical study, the gamma camera automatically rotates around the patient to acquire projections over 180º or 360º.
 Because the spatial resolution deteriorates rapidly with distance to the collimator, the gamma camera not only rotates, it also moves radially as close as possible to the patient to optimize the resolution.

 As mentioned before, the PET camera consisting of detector rings measures all projection lines simultaneously, no rotation is required.